 Angry BBQ’s Top Picks: Wood for Smoking

-Best Wood for Smoking Brisket /Best Wood for Smoking Beef
+Best Wood for Smoking Beef & Brisket

 Brisket is a slice of delicate meat that is hard to master but life-changing when you do.
 The ideal flavor that pairs well with a delicate brisket is a strong smoky flavor of hickory and oak.
 Oak offers a deep dive into your taste buds as the smokiness finds its way into the crevasses of brisket.
 The smokiness flavor of oak can be combined with other accompanying flavors as well to create the ultimate flavor palate.
 The pellets listed below are a perfect way to combine various flavors like deep oak, smoky and pungent mesquite and slightly sweet pecan.
 All three of these combined offer a complex but intricate balance.
 The chips and the chunks listed below are perfect for a straight shot to an all-encompassing oak flavor.
 We do a deep dive into best smoking wood for brisket here.

-Best Wood For Smoking Poultry
+Good Wood For Smoking Poultry

 In terms of firing up some poultry, apple is a light but flavorful choice that adds mild sweetness but lots of flavor.
 All three of the options below are ideal for complimenting poultry.
 Poultry is usually light meat and this doesn’t do well with heavy, smoky flavors like hickory and mesquite.
 When most of us think of an apple, it feels and smells light and crisp.
 It is an accent to a meal and not the main course.
 Poultry is a slice of lighter meat and doesn’t need a strong flavor to overpower it.